EXCLUSIVE-MSCI global indices may include Alibaba after investor queries

 Those indexes exclude shares from companies that have American Depository Receipts on a U.S. exchange, but no underlying listed shares in their local markets.

-But a spokesman added that the index provider keeps updating its rules based on investor feedback.
-FTSE said it relied on external advisory committees to ensure that users' views and any other practical considerations were taken into account.
+But a spokesman added that the index provider kept tweaking its rules for indexes, when appropriate, based on investor feedback.

 Alibaba will be included in five smaller FTSE indexes.
 However, some fund executives believe that FTSE may change its rules if MSCI does.
 FTSE Group is a unit of the London Stock Exchange Group